Exam

 • the application should restart automatically in case of an error.

-Submission to GIT
+Upload to GIT

 • Description of what your application does.

-• Description of the files you uploaded and their contents.
-Detailed description of the written configuration.
+• Description of the files you have uploaded and their content.

 • Instructions on how to view and use the application on the web browser.